Jüri Truusmann: Early life and education

 Jüri Truusmann was born in the village of Eristvere (today part of Painküla) in Laiuse Parish, Tartu County, as the son of the tenant farmer Jüri Truusmann (1826–1916) and Mai Truusmann (née Rehemaa, 1825–1895) on the Tõnnu farm.
 He received his primary education at the local Orthodox village school.
 Apparently, it was the local Orthodox curate Jaan Poska (father of the well-known politician Jaan Poska), who, noticing Truusmann's talent, recommended that the boy be sent to study at the Riga Theological School.
 Poska himself had studied there, and later his four sons also studied there.
 From 1869 to 1879, Truusmann studied at the Riga Theological School and the Riga Theological Seminary.
 From Riga, he moved to Saint Petersburg, where he graduated with a master's degree in theology from the Saint Petersburg Theological Academy in 1883.
 In his master's thesis (Введение христианства в Лифляндии 'The Introduction of Christianity in Livonia', published in 1884 in St. Petersburg), he discussed the arrival of Christianity in the Baltics.
 After his studies, he briefly taught Latin at the Alexander Nevsky Theological Seminary in St. Petersburg.
 In addition to Latin, he also spoke Greek, Hebrew, Russian, German, French, and English.

 His studies at the Riga Seminary and the St. Petersburg Theological Academy undoubtedly influenced Truusmann's worldview.
-The friendships and friendships he gained there increased his sense of belonging to his Estonian compatriots and his negative attitude toward the dominance of the Baltic Germans.
+The friendships and knowledge he gained there increased his sense of belonging to his Estonian compatriots and his negative attitude toward the dominance of the Baltic Germans.